COVID-19 vaccine info for individuals

 The federal government covers the cost of the COVID-19 vaccine; it will be provided to people at no cost.

 Providers will be able to charge an administration fee.
-You may be asked for your health insurance information when you get the vaccine.
-However, this is for the provider’s reimbursement only.
+You may be asked for your health insurance information when you get the vaccine, however, this is for the provider’s reimbursement only.
 There is no cost to you.

 Will the vaccine be live or inactivated?

-Messenger RNA vaccines – also called mRNA vaccines – are a new type of vaccine to protect against infectious diseases. mRNA vaccines do not use the live virus that causes COVID-19.
+Messenger RNA vaccines – also called mRNA vaccines – are a new type of vaccine to protect against infectious diseases.
+Both the Pfizer and Moderna COVID-19 vaccines are mRNA vaccines.
 They teach our cells how to make a protein—or even a piece of a protein—that triggers an immune response inside our bodies.

 If I’ve already had COVID-19 and recovered, do I still need to get a COVID-19 vaccine?